F-Zero Climax: Gameplay

 F-Zero Climax is a racing game that plays similarly to its immediate predecessor (F-Zero: GP Legend) and the original F-Zero game.
 Players select their vehicles and race around fifty-three courses while avoiding obstacles such as ice and bombs.
 Each racing craft contains air brakes for drifting around tight corners by pressing the L and R shoulder buttons.
 A vehicle's health and ability to speed boost after the first lap is measured by an energy meter.
 Boosting in this manner briefly increases the racer's speed while draining their energy.
 The player is also rewarded with a stored speed boost for each lap completed.
 However, this may only be used in tandem with the energy-draining boost resulting in a double speed boost.
 Vehicles can drive over pink plates scattered throughout the track to replenish energy.
 Players can damage competitors with two attacks: a spin attack that quickly rotates the entire vehicle, or a side attack.
 The former is new to the 2D F-Zero series.
 Players can also spin attack during a speed boost to inflict extra damage.
 The game offers four control scheme presets, and personalized button configurations.

-Climax has numerous gameplay modes and options, some of which were carried over from F-Zero: GP Legend.
+Climax has numerous gameplay modes and options, some of which were carried over from GP Legend.
 In the Grand Prix mode, the player races against twenty-three opponents through three laps of each track in a cup.
 Each of the four cups available (Bronze, Silver, Gold, and Platinum) has multiple difficulty levels.
 Track selection per cup may vary based on difficulty level chosen.
 Time attack let players choose any track to complete it in the shortest time possible.
-Zero Test is a selectable option in Time Attack where players may complete in thirty-six time trials on a small section of track.
+Zero Test is a selectable option in Time Attack where players may compete in thirty-six time trials on a small section of track.
 Survival consists of mission-based objectives such as navigating courses with depleted health, and racing an opponent on a short guardrail-less track without flying off-course at the finish line by braking.
 Completing a series of survival challenges unlocks a character biography with a brief episode summary from the TV Tokyo anime series F-Zero: GP Legend.
 The multiplayer mode is where two to four players can compete simultaneously.

 Edit mode allows the creation of tracks.
 Players can lay track pieces that come in an assortment of sizes and shapes.
 Each piece has a list of obstacles available.
 Track pieces are valued at varying points, for example, larger pieces are worth more points.
 A track may have up to 255 points.
 Players can participate in races on them, or setup camera angles to spectate artificial intelligence (AI)-controlled racers.
 Custom tracks can be saved to one of thirty slots for future use and shared with other players via Game Link Cable.
 The game can also generate a track-specific password that can be inputted on any Climax cartridge for conversion back to the custom track.